Do a money makeover in minutes

 Make a date

-We schedule in our supermarket trips, hair appointments and family outings – especially now that bookings are essential in many places.
-So why not schedule in our finances too?
+We schedule in our supermarket trips, hair appointments and family outings, so why not schedule in our finances too?

 To kick-start your money makeover, open up your calendar and spend just five minutes planning in a monthly appointment with your money.
 You could use this timeslot to review your spending for that month, or to make a start on one of the tasks in this article.
 This gives you the time and headspace to tackle your finances head-on – and it could benefit you all year round.